Mexico starts investigation in Wal-Mart bribery case

 Cahill Gordon & Reindel is serving as outside counsel to the audit committee, Wal-Mart said.

-Meanwhile, Greenberg Traurig is the outside counsel for the worldwide compliance review Wal-Mart says it started in March 2011, and reports to Gean.
-KPMG KPMG.UL is serving as compliance review accountant, assisting Greenberg Traurig.
+Greenberg Traurig is the outside counsel for the worldwide compliance review Wal-Mart says it started in March 2011, and reports to Gean.
+KPMG is serving as compliance review accountant, assisting Greenberg Traurig.

 Lawyers from Jones Day include Karen Hewitt, a former U.S. attorney for the Southern District of California.